magepal/magento2-gmail-smtp-app/README.md

 ```

 #### Step 3 - Config Gmail Smtp App
-Log into your Magento Admin, then goto Stores -> Configuration -> Advanced -> System -> Gmail/Google Apps SMTP Pro and enter your email credentials
+Log into your Magento Admin, then goto Stores -> Configuration -> Advanced -> System -> SMTP Configuration and enter your email credentials

 Contribution
 ---